 Yang the Youngest and His Terrible Ear by Lensey Namioka

-Yang the youngest is from a family immigrated from China.
+Yang the youngest is from a family that immigrated from China.
 The family tries hard to fit into American society.
 There are four kids in the family.
 Three of them are gifted musicians and their parents want to showcase the kids’ musical abilities by having them form a music quartet.
 The only problem is, Yang the youngest, has a terrible ear for music and hates it.
-The book is about recognizing and accepting a person’s strengths and Yang the 4th brother eventually got to ditch violin and pursue what he likes: play baseball. [chapter book, ages 9 and up]
+The book is about recognizing and accepting a person’s strengths and Yang the 4th brother eventually got to ditch violin and pursue what he likes: play baseball. [middle grade, ages 8 and up]

 Like most historical fiction about the founding of America, this one also goes on and on about hardship and perseverance.
-However, this was a school required reading book and surprisingly, the story made learning about Chinese American history interesting.
+However, this was a school-required book and surprisingly, the story made learning about Chinese American history interesting.
 This book describes the life of a Chinese miner in America through the eyes of a young Chinese boy, Bright Intelligence.
-It accurately describes the hardships facing Chinese immigrants during California’s Gold Rush and makes us appreciate some of our ancestors’ immigrant past in this country. [chapter book for 4th or 5th grade; perfect for immigration unit]
+It accurately describes the hardships facing Chinese immigrants during California’s Gold Rush and makes us appreciate some of our ancestors’ immigrant past in this country. [middle grade, ages 8 and up]